ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 It doesn't always have to be an element that your `waitFor`.
 For example, the situation that kicked off this whole investigation involved a hook which called an API to check if a user had access to a specific endpoint.
 There were three possible scenarios.
 1. The user definitely has access.
 Do nothing.
 2. The user definitely doesn't have access.
 Hide the form component and show a message.
-3. We're not sure if the user has access - either because the API call hasn't returned yet, or it returned an error.
+3. We're not sure if the user has access - either the API call hasn't returned yet, or it returned an error.
 In these cases, we want to do nothing.
-It was better to allow a user who did not have access to try and use the form than to block or slow down a user who did have access.
+For our case, it was better to potentially allow an unauthorised user to  use the form than to potentiallyblock or slow down a user who did have access.
 (The unauthorised user would get blocked after they submitted the form anyway.)
 ```